jedwards1211/metacave/README.md

                                             "grad": gradians
                                             "mil" : mils (1/6400 of a circle)

+          "azmBacksightsCorrected": false,  Required - true if azimuth backsights are corrected, false if not

-          "backsightsCorrected": false,     Required - true if backsights are corrected, false if not
+          "incBacksightsCorrected": false,  Required - true if inclinations backsights are corrected, false if not

           "declination": 0.0,               Optional - the angle (in degrees) between